mswift42/nip/README.md

 **Examples**

-`nip l` will list all categories,
+`nip l` lists all categories,

-`nip c crime` will all programmes in category crime.
+`nip c crime` lists all programmes in category crime.

-`nip --help` will show the help output.
+`nip --help` shows the help output.

-`nip s pride` will list all programmes with "pride" in their title.
+`nip s pride` lists all programmes with "pride" in their title.

-`nip g 133` will download programme with index 133 in the best available index.
+`nip g 133` downloads programme with index 133 in the best available index.

-`nip g 133 <youtube-dl format>` will download it with the specified youtube-dl format.
+`nip g 133 <youtube-dl format>` downloads it with the specified youtube-dl format.